Corporate Governance | Basic Policy for Strategic Shareholdings

 Quantitative Analysis Regularly Held for All Strategic Shareholdings

-Verification of whether the return on required capital (revenues and dividends from transactions with companies, etc.) exceeds the required level.
-If it meets the required level, we will consider continuous holding, and if not, we will conduct further qualitative analysis.
+Quantitative analysis verifies whether the return on required capital (revenues and dividends etc. from transactions with companies that issue strategic shareholdings) exceeds the required level.
+If it meets the required level, we will consider continuous holding of our position, and if not, we will conduct further qualitative analysis.

-Qualitative analysis considers whether to consider continuous holding or pursue a sale, based on medium-to-long-term revenue projections, holding objectives and period, relationships with issuers and regional economies, and other strategic factors.
+Qualitative analysis considers whether to continue to hold or sell based on medium to long term revenue projections, holding objectives and periods, relationships with issuers and regional economies, and other strategic factors.

 Image: Process for Reviewing the Value of Strategic Shareholdings